Skip to Content

 Total Time: 35 minutes

-This Spiced Pumpkin Appetizer Soup is served with toasted pumpkin seeds.
+This easy Pumpkin Soup Recipe is made with simple ingredients.
+This delicious soup is served with toasted pumpkin seeds.
 A healthy appetizer for your dinner party prepared in just a few minutes.
-Very easy to make.

 Ingredients